MaggiePerry/TheMagicTeaCup/ASSETS_CHECKLIST.md

-# Assets Checklist - TheMagicTeaCup
+# Assets Checklist - Lost Little Things

 This file lists all the assets you need to create and add to your project for the game to work properly.